 , research proposal, and at least one supporting letter from their supervising manager or PI.
 Applications, due in February, are peer reviewed by the Bay Area Lyme Foundation Science Committee and adjunct advisors.
 Winners are announced at the annual LymeAid event in April.

-- Affiliated with an academic, industry or other research institution
+- Affiliated with an academic or research institution

 - Exhibited scientific curiosity and an established pattern of creative thinking

-- Developed a defined approach to improved diagnostics or therapies for Lyme disease
+- A defined approach to improved diagnostics or therapies for Lyme disease

-How will applications be evaluated by the foundation?
+Applications will be evaluated based on the following:

-- Ability of research to create a novel diagnostic or therapy for Lyme disease
+- Potential for research to lead to a novel therapy or diagnostic for Lyme disease

-- Concept has strong supporting scientific rationale (perhaps validated in another field)
+- Scientific rationale supporting the application (perhaps validated in another field)

-- Application shows funding sufficient to generate initial proof of concept within 12 - 18 months
+- Timeline: Application shows sufficient potential to generate initial proof of concept within 12 - 18 months